 - Experience serving in combat and conducting combat operations; multiple tours, particularly in leadership positions, are highly desired

-- Currently on active duty or are in within three years of departure from active duty
+- Currently on active duty or within three years following departure from active duty

 - Applicants on Reserve or National Guard status, more than three years from active duty, are more competitive if they have completed overseas deployments in that timeframe